Maryam-alabdulhadi/AI_Robotics_Face_Recognition_Task3/README.md

 4- from Face Recognition offical website and copied the following code (source method):

-    $ git clone git://github.com/ageitgey/face_recognition
+    git clone git://github.com/ageitgey/face_recognition

 5- After that I created a dirctory on my desktop called "facerecog"

 6- through the terminal I enterd the dirctory path and cloned the previous source method code.

-7- Unfotuntly, I faced the following error " git:the term'git' is not recognized.." and fixed it with downloading GIT from the offcial website.
+7- Unfotuntly, I faced the following error " git:the term'git' is not recognized.." and fixed it with downloading GIT from the offcial website and to check the errer has disappeared type 'git' in a new PowerShell and I noticed the error was successfully solved.

 8- In the same dirctory path I excuted the folllowing which took a lot of time to download the packages: